TerraMA2/terrama2/docker/dev/docker.md

 docker build -t "terrama2:dev" .
 docker run -itd --name terrama2_dev -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -v ~/MyDevel:/home/terrama2/devel terrama2:dev
 ```

+The parameter `-v ~/MyDevel:/home/terrama2/devel` at the end of the command is optional but required if you want to have access to the development folder from your host machine.

 ## Start the docker image

 ```